 - The ECM decision would be followed.
 Further, the motive of the incoming contractor to avoid Tupe should not be treated as a limiting factor of that decision.

-- The decisive question is whether the business retains its identity.
+- The decisive criterion is whether the business retains its identity